timshicha/cs463-personal-website/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+(Not yet set up) Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`